Ameristar Black Hawk Buffet – 2023 Price, Hours & Menu for the Centennial Market

 Ameristar Centennial Buffet Prices & Hours

-On Friday, Saturday and Sunday nights, the buffet price includes all-you-can eat crab.
+On Friday, Saturday and Sunday nights, the buffet price includes all-you-can eat crab legs.

 The champagne brunch on weekends is exactly that, as it includes unlimited glasses of champagne and/or mimosas.